cprocino/Q1_notebook/README.md

 ### Reflection

-I didnt have any real problems this project, just had to set up all the wires and the servo in code
+I didnt have any real problems this project, just had to set up all the wires and the servo in code.
+This project was designed to be simple and it was.
+Simplicity aside using servos is an important thing in engineering and will set me up fo success in the future if i leverage it correctly.